What is Quality Content?

 Let me show you some results that I was able to achieve by using the “people also ask” feature for content inspiration.

 A little back story on this client.
-Their page had previously been optimized using TF-IDF, and on- & off-page optimizations that were led by extensive competitive research.
+Their page had previously been optimized using semantic analysis, and on- & off-page optimizations that were led by extensive competitive research.
 The results of that?
 We took a keyword that was not ranking and got it to rank between position 13-30 within 4 months.
 That is pretty impressive, right?
 Well, we wanted more.
 Bouncing between pages 2-4 wasn’t good enough.

 So what did we do?
 We checked and rechecked our competitive research.
 We were stuck.
 We had done everything.
 Still nothing changed.